 Epilogue folks are the last TD volunteers that players interact with at the end of their adventure.
 When players come out of a dungeon, they go to the epilogue table.
 There they receive their survivor button (if applicable), an XP card that they use to record their adventure online, and treasure chips they can redeem at the treasure draw table.
 Epilogue volunteers need to be engaging, patient, and enthusiastic.
 High customer service skills are preferred, as you may need to listen to and escalate any issues or complaints.

-This position is similar to our customer service positions in that you are the usually the first TD volunteer our players will interact with.
+This position, which was previously called "Host/Hostess", is similar to our customer service positions in that you are the usually the first TD volunteer our players will interact with.
 You will be checking players in for their TD runs and giving them their applicable wrists band and a ten-pack of tokens.
 High patience is a must as you may be doing a bit of cat-herding as well.

 NPC stands for “Non-Player Character”.
 In other words, you are a character (or monster) that the players will interact with in the dungeon.
 You will almost always have scripted dialogue or movements to perform.
 This position is highly interactive and requires you to be charismatic and think on your feet.
 Compare it to being an actor in a play or a LARP.
 Actors, dancers, and other highly creative story-tellers are preferred for this position.
 Please be aware that this role can be highly taxing on your voice and your feet!